An atomic boson sampler

-Using the above techniques, we infer a lower bound on the atom indistinguishability of $97.1^{+1.0}_{-1.5}\;\%$, and estimate its value to be $99.5^{+0.5}_{-1.6}\;\%$ given additional modelling of our lattice potential (see Methods and SM Sec.~\ref{sup:calibration}).
+Using the above techniques, we measure the contrast of the HOM dip to be $97.1^{+1.0}_{-1.5}\;\%$, which serves as a lower bound on the atom indistinguishability.
+We estimate the indistinguishability to be $99.5^{+0.5}_{-1.6}\;\%$ given additional modelling of our lattice potential (see Methods and SM Sec.~\ref{sup:calibration}).
 We suspect that the dominant source of distinguishability is imperfect cooling in the direction normal to the lattice~(see Methods and SM Sec.~\ref{sup:budget}).
-We also performed a separate measurement of the indistinguishability that does not rely on either postselection or the separability of the two dimensions of the quantum walk dynamics, and found that the two measurements were consistent (see SM Sec.~\ref{sup:loss2indist}).
+We also performed a separate measurement of the indistinguishability that does not rely on either postselection or binning, and found that the two measurements were consistent (see SM Sec.~\ref{sup:loss2indist}).
 Our HOM measurements are averaged over three different regions in the lattice, with similar performance attained across a region that contains all input sites used in this work~(see SM secs.~\ref{sup:calibration} and \ref{sup:stats}).

-An analogous test of the visible particle statistics of many atoms is to measure full bunching~\cite{spagnolo_general_2013} (Fig.~\ref{fig:2}bde), namely the probability that all $n$ atoms occupy the same output site (keeping in mind that in our binned measurements a site refers to a column of the lattice).
-The full-bunching probability is uniquely maximized by bosonic particle statistics in comparison to other particle statistics.
-In fact, the full-bunching probability is $n!$ larger when the particle statistics are perfectly bosonic as opposed to when they are perfectly distinguishable, independent of the unitary applied~\cite{spagnolo_general_2013}.
-Consequently, maximum full bunching for the visible DOFs implies that the visible particle statistics are bosonic (for non-zero full bunching).
-We note that we normalize the bunching probability of distinguishable particles by the probability of full survival for bosonic particles to account for the effect of parity projection (see SM Sec.~\ref{sup:distinguishableconfint_bunchcloud}).
-We see the expected enhancement in full bunching borne out in experiments with up to 5 atoms (Fig.~\ref{fig:2}de).
-However, the full-bunching probability diminishes exponentially in atom number, becoming infeasible to measure for more than 5 atoms given the data rate currently attained in our setup.
+One way to test the visible particle statistics of more than two atoms is to measure full bunching~\cite{spagnolo_general_2013}, which is the probability \(p_{\mathrm{bunch}}\) that all atoms occupy the same visible output site.
+If the visible and hidden dynamics are perfectly separable, full bunching is uniquely maximized by bosonic particle statistics.
+Note that in order to account for the effect of parity projection, we normalize the bunching probability of distinguishable particles by the probability of full survival for bosonic particles (see SM Sec.~\ref{sup:distinguishableconfint_bunchcloud}).
+The results of our full bunching measurements are shown in Fig.~\ref{fig:2}de, and are in good agreement with theoretical predictions.
+Although the lattice Hamiltonian in our experiments is not perfectly separable, this agreement provides strong evidence for the indistinguishability of the atoms.